 What Is A Project Initiation Document (PID)?

-After the brainstorming session’s stakeholders, project managers, and decision-makers narrow down ideas, and visibility of the project is made on a realistic basis.
+After the brainstorming session stakeholders, project managers, and decision-makers narrow down ideas, and the visibility of the project is made on a realistic basis.
 It basically sets the direction of a project.

-PID is considered a living document that means it can be reviewed and according to the current situation of the project modifications can be done.
+PID is considered a living document which means it can be reviewed and according to the current situation of the project modifications can be done.

 The clarity of PID is the stepping stone for the progress of a project.
 The Project Manager is responsible for this project initiation document.

 The basic framework or outline of every project remains the same.
 Each project has its own uniqueness depending upon the nature of the tasks.